guslipkin/Summer2021/ACG 2071 ~ Managerial Accounting/Cengage Questions and Answers CH 25-.md

     | 4        | 18,750               | 93,750            |
     | 5        | 18,750               | 93,750            |

-    The average rate of return for this investment is $10\%$
+    The average rate of return for this investment is $\frac{18750}{\frac{375000}{2}}=10\%$

-12. The **average rate of return** method of analyzing capital investment proposals divides the estimated average annual income by the average investment.
+11. The **average rate of return** method of analyzing capital investment proposals divides the estimated average annual income by the average investment.

-13. The amount of the average investment for a proposed investment of \$120,000 in a fixed asset with a useful life of 4 years, straight-line depreciation, no residual value, and an expected total income of ​\$21,600 for the 4 years is $60000$
+12. The amount of the average investment for a proposed investment of \$120,000 in a fixed asset with a useful life of 4 years, straight-line depreciation, no residual value, and an expected total income of ​\$21,600 for the 4 years is $\frac{120000}{2}=60000$

-14. Tennessee Corporation is analyzing a capital expenditure that will involve a cash outlay of \$109,332.
+13. Tennessee Corporation is analyzing a capital expenditure that will involve a cash outlay of \$109,332.
 Estimated cash flows are expected to be \$36,000 annually for 4 years.
 The present value factors for an annuity of \$1 for 4 years at interest of 10%, 12%, 14%, and 15% are 3.170, 3.037, 2.914, and 2.855, respectively.
-The internal rate of return for this investment is $12\%$
+The internal rate of return for this investment is

+    - $\frac{109332}{36000}=3.037$ **...check problem for interest at rate of return –>** $12\%$

-15. Following is a table for the present value of $1 at compound interest:
+14. Following is a table for the present value of $1 at compound interest:

     | **Year** | **6%** | **10%** | **12%** |
     | -------- | ------ | ------- | ------- |